swarrot/SwarrotBundle/README.md

             - {name: swarrot.provider_factory, alias: redis}
 ```

-Now you can tell to swarrot to use it in the `config.yml` file.
+Now you can tell Swarrot to use it in the `config.yml` file.

 ```yaml
 swarrot: